Outlook Calendar fields that sync to Notion

 For details on how recurring event instances sync, see recurring events.

-The Recurrence Type field classifies events into four categories: Single, Occurrence, Exception, and Series Master.
+The Event Type field classifies events into four categories: Single, Occurrence, Exception, and Series Master.
 Single events appear once.
 Occurrence is one instance of a recurring series.
 Exception is a modified instance.
 Series Master represents the recurring pattern itself.
-This field is unique to Outlook, since Google Calendar only has the simpler Is Recurring checkbox.

 Use this field to filter recurring events in Notion views.
 Filter to "Exception" types to find meetings that were rescheduled from their usual time.